 Wasauksing First Nation is an Ojibway, Odawa and Pottawatomi community located in Northern Ontario adjacent to the municipality of Parry Sound.
-In 2017, Wasauksing used online voting in a ratification vote to pass Land Code legislation.
+In 2017, Wasauksing First Nation used online voting in a ratification vote to pass Land Code legislation.
 Under the terms of the Indian Act, First Nations do not have direct control over the management of their reserve lands, including the ability to lease, develop and pass environmental regulations.
 In 1996, the federal government negotiated the Framework Agreement on First Nation Land Management with a group of 13 First Nations.
 As a signatory to the agreement, First Nations are provided the opportunity to develop a custom Land Code which replaces up to 44 sections of the Indian Act and allows communities to assume greater governance capacity and jurisdiction over their reserve lands.
-After signing onto the agreement in 2013, Wasauksing began the process of drafting and passing their Land Code into law.
+After signing onto the framework agreement in 2013, Wasauksing began the process of drafting and passing their Land Code into law.
 To successfully ratify their Land Code, Wasauksing was required under the terms of the Framework Agreement to hold a ratification vote amongst their members.

-Wasauksing chose to offer online voting as an option to their members in the Land Code vote.
-Along with in-person and mail-in paper ballots, members were provided the option to vote online in the ratification during and in advance of voting day (February 25, 2017).
-Wasauksing's members had the option to vote in-person during advanced polls held in December of 2016 and in regular polls on the official voting day.
-Mail-in ballots were also sent to members ahead of the advanced polls and were accepted up to the official voting day for the ratification vote.
-Online voting was offered beginning on December 10th, 2017 and closed at 8:00 am on February 25, 2017.
-Wasauksing's key motivation to adopt online voting in the ratification vote was to remove voting barriers and enhance participation.
+Wasauksing chose to offer online voting as a balloting option to their members in the Land Code vote.
+Along with in-person and mail-in paper ballots, Wasauksing's members were provided the option to vote online in the ratification during and in advance of voting day (February 25, 2017).
+Wasauksing's members had the option to vote in-person during advanced polls held in